 There’s plenty of national parks and conservation parks on the Fleurieu Peninsula which are well worth exploring.
 From quiet, small parks to larger parks, there’s trails to walk to see wildflowers.

 Nixon-Skinner Conservation Park near Myponga

 Enjoy a short wander out and back along the walking trail in the Nixon-Skinner Conservation Park (1.3km return) to explore wildflowers.

 Scott Conservation Park near Myponga

 Not to be confused with the similar-sounding Scott Creek Conservation Park near Mylor, Scott Conservation Park is a delightful small park between Mount Compass and Currency Creek.
 Wander along the Orchid Hike (7.3km circuit, Moderate Hike) or the Watercourse Hike (2.7km circuit, Moderate Hike).

 Mount Magnificent Conservation Park south of Kuitpo Forest

 Wander along the Mount Magnificent Summit Hike Loop (3.5km circuit), there are plenty of wildflowers in the gullies off Blackfellows Creek Road.

-Deep Creek Conservation Park between Victor Harbor and Cape Jervis
+Deep Creek National Park between Victor Harbor and Cape Jervis

 Here’s some more ideas of where to find some wildflowers when walking: